 Year 1: A11 Body Structure & Function (teaching protein structure/function, cell cycle & genetics, & alimentary physiology).

-Year 2: A12 Cancer Biology (teaching all elements of cancer cell biology, cellular signaling, genetics, treatments etc).
+Year 2: A12 Cancer Biology (teaching all elements of cancer cell biology, cellular signalling, genetics, radiotherapy, chemotherapy, etc).

 Year 3: A13 Cellular Basis of Disease (teaching microbiological & neurodegenerative diseases & treatments).

-Year 1: A11 Infection & Defense (teaching immunology); A11 Supply & Demand I (teaching nutrition & metabolism).
+Year 1: A11 Supply & Demand I (teaching nutrition & metabolism).
+A11 MVT Movement (teaching the motor system in health & disease).

 Year 2: A12 Neuroscience (teaching neurodegeneration); A12 Pharmacology & Therapeutics (teaching drug use & toxicity); A12 Respiratory Disease (teaching lung cancer).